macloo/to-do-list-localstorage/README.md

 ![Screen capture: List keys in localStorage](images/keys-localStorage.png)

+### Feb.
+4

+Not only is the bug fixed — now the "remove" checkbox works for each To Do item!
+Many new lines of code added!
+Callooh!
+Callay!

 ### Jan.
 30

 ~~Dang, I have a persistent bug that I swear was not there yesterday.
 Duplicates of To Do items, and also disappearing To Do items.~~